rsm-gh/phantom-player/README.md

+> **NOTE: THE PLAYER IS CURRENTLY UNDER DEVELOPMENT.
+The first stable version is not yet released**

 ![Player Window](https://github.com/rsm-gh/phantom-player/blob/master/usr/share/doc/phantom-player/preview.png)
 <sub><sup>*The Desktop theme defines the look and the icons of the player.</sup></sub>

-**Phantom Player** is conceived to reproduce and organize lists of videos from a hard-drive.
-Particularly useful for users who still downloading torrents.
+**Phantom Player** is conceived to reproduce and organize lists of videos from a hard-drive, and it will be particularly useful if you're still downloading torrents.

 Some of its major features are: